-A guide to the 20 best beaches in NSW you need to visit.
-With such a long coastline, New South Wales is home to some of the world’s prettiest beaches.
+This guide shares 20 of the best beaches in New South Wales you need to visit.
+With such a long and beautiful coastline, our state is home to some of the world’s prettiest beaches!

 One big advantage of living in NSW is that the state has such a stunning coastline, home to some of Australia’s most picturesque beaches.
 Some of those beaches are famous worldwide, while others are still quiet and secluded.

-With so many great beaches in New South Wales, there is no such thing as a top 10, a top 15, or even a top 20.
-But the below list of twenty incredible beaches is what we believe to be a good representation of the many beaches on offer in NSW, Australia’s most beautiful state.
+The below list of twenty incredible beaches is what we believe to be a good representation of the many beaches on offer in New South Wales, Australia’s most beautiful state.

 1. Kingscliff Beach